Best Crib Bedding 2019

 The best crib bedding needs to be affordable, 100% cotton and high thread count to withstand multiple washings.
 And for safety, crib sheets should have all-around elastic to say securely on the crib mattress.

 Pinzon is Amazon’s in-house nursery bedding line and it hits all the right notes: 100% cotton, 300 thread count with elastic around the entire sheet.
-But the truly impressive thing about these sheets is the price: just Out of stock to Out of stock depending on color and pattern.
+But the truly impressive thing about these sheets is the price: around $11.75, depending on color and pattern.
 That’s right, 300 thread count crib sheets for ten bucks.
 Many other brands cost $30 or more for such quality.

 (Scroll down for a detailed review of Pinzon)

 Since these crib sheets are an in-house brand for Amazon, you won’t find Pinzon at baby stores or other online sites.
 Amazon started with adult bedding and only recently moved into the nursery.
 So far, they only make crib (28″ x 52″; 6″ deep mattresses) and mini crib sheets (24″ x 38″; 3″ thick mattresses) in nine colors from cream to “spa blue” to “straw.”

 We ordered a test sheet from Amazon in the Lattice Spa Blue color:

 Overall, the sheet has a thicker, heavier feel and that typical “crispness” you expect of percale.
 When we received our test sheet, it felt a bit waxy out of the box.
 The sizing (a protective coating on the surface of the sheet’s fibers) gives it a slightly rough feel.